Ensya/Sale-Performance-GameZone/README.md

 ## Data Structure & Initial Checks

 The companies main database structure as seen below consists of 2 tables: Orders and Region, with a total row count of 21864 records.
-A description of each table is as follows:
+A description of each table with multiple columns is as follows:
 - **Orders :**
   - USER_ID: Each order have an unique id.
   - ORDER_ID: Unique order id.
 However some duplicates found in this dataset within unique user id.